governance

 TL;DR

-Shadow AI is the use of consumer generative AI tools (ChatGPT, Claude, Gemini, personal Copilot…) by employees without policy, without audit, and often without IT/security approval.
+Shadow AI is the use of consumer generative AI tools (ChatGPT, Claude, Gemini, personal Copilot…) by employees without policy, without audit, and often without IT or security approval.

-It’s the modern shadow IT — and it scales fast: surveys put 70 %+ of knowledge workers as already using GenAI at work, most on personal accounts.
+It’s the modern shadow IT, and it scales faster than anything that came before: surveys put 70%+ of knowledge workers as already using GenAI at work, most on personal accounts.
+Unlike shadow SaaS (which usually involves signing up for a tool) shadow AI starts with a single copy-paste into a browser tab.
+There is no procurement step to catch.

 Why shadow AI is a problem